• Skip to primary navigation

 Can Chickens eat rhubarb leaves?

 Nope, chickens cannot eat rhubarb leaves.
-Unlike plants like zucchini which the whole plant is safe for chickens to eat, only part of rhubarb is considered somewhat safe.
+Unlike when chickens eat zucchini which the whole plant is safe, only part of rhubarb is considered somewhat safe.
 The rest of the rhubarb plant all fall into the potentially dangerous category.

 Oxalate poisoning, or rhubarb leaf poisoning, in humans will present itself initially through symptoms like vomiting, diarrhea, and abdominal pain.
 Your chickens aren’t going to vomit but they can get diarrhea.